Elements6007/lvgl-wasm/README.md

 panic         = "abort"     # Disable stack unwinding on panic
 ```

-# Rust on RIOT Sandbox
+# Rust on Mynewt Sandbox

 TODO

-Rust on RIOT Simulator runs in a Web Browser based on WebAssembly (somewhat similar to Java Applets).
+Our WebAssembly Simulator runs in a Web Browser based on WebAssembly (somewhat similar to Java Applets).
 [More about WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly/Concepts)

 Our Watch Face Module in Rust from [`rust/app`](rust/app) calls functions from two providers...